LudwigAJ/FPGA_Floating-Point_Artithmetic/README.md

 ### In Extra_Implementations folder there can be found additional special implementations of CORDIC as well as the regular top file. e.g. Pipelined CORDIC and multi-input modules.

 ![alt text](https://github.com/LudwigAJ/FPGA-FloatingPointArtithmetic/blob/main/Gallery/2_cordic_rolled_pipeline_full.png "16-iteration Pipelined CORDIC")

-###### None of this code nor data may by used, distributed, or sold without the consent of its owner.
-Me.
-But if you ask very nicely...